sameerd/sameerd.github.io/_posts/2018-01-14-Analyzing-Developmental-Trajectories.md

 ## Datasets
 There are two interesting datasets associated with this paper.
 The first is from the Cambridge study of Delinquint Development.
-It tracked 411 British males from a working area of london.
+It tracked 411 British males from a working area of London.
 Data collection began in the early 60s when the boys were 8 years old and continued till they were around 32.
 It included criminal convictions and measured variables related to a number of factors including psychological makeup, family circumstances, parenting